|János Áder (Fidesz – Hungarian Civic Alliance, since May 2012)

 |Presidency of the Council||July – December 2024|

-The UK and Hungary have recently set up a British Hungarian Business Council to promote investment from British countries in Hungary.
-P
+The two countries have shown willingness to strengthen their relationship, having recently set up a British Hungarian Business Council to promote investment from British companies in Hungary.

 “Hungary definitely would not like to see any revenge on the British.
 We are a democratic country and we accept that democratically another country’s population decided to leave.”